 The measure was adopted without prior negotiations with social partners either in 2020 or in 2022

 Employer organization GZS (The Chamber of Commerce and Industry of Slovenia) firmly supports the measure claiming reduced administrative obstacles will help the economy recover after the pandemic (MMC, 2020).
-Moreover, investments into the wear and tear of rail and road infrastructure except for highways are more than welcome.
+Moreover, investments in rail and road infrastructure except for highways are welcome.

 The Confederation of Slovenian Trade Unions PERGAM succeeded to persuade deputies to vote for an article that obliges investors and their subcontractors to adhere to the Collective agreement for the construction industry (Počivalšek, 2020, p.
 6).
 Thus, all investors of priority projects as defined in the The Intervention Act to Remove Obstacles to the Implementation of Significant Investments to Start the Economy After the COVID-19 Epidemic (IZOOPIZG) must respect the collective agreement for the construction industry.